 Despite having tasted some success – the majority are/were good students and have achieved at least a Bachelor’s degree – they still don’t believe in their potential.
 Their achievements may provide tangible evidence that they have what it takes to be a success, but their tendency to undermine their abilities and rationalize away their achievements seems to overpower their better judgment.

-If you are someone who struggles with Imposter Syndrome, it is only by shifting your perception that you can begin to appreciate yourself and take credit for your achievements.
+If you are someone who struggles with Impostor Syndrome, it is only by shifting your perception that you can begin to appreciate yourself and take credit for your achievements.
 Here’s how to start:

 - Don't compare yourself to others.
 You may look at someone and think they possess some quality or advantage that you don't, but the fact is they may be looking at you and thinking the very same thing.
 Besides, someone who is seemingly happy or successful may be going through difficulties that you don’t know about.
 Judge yourself by your own standards, because every person is unique.